giffyglyph/foundry-5e-monster-maker/docs/DEV_TODO.md

 ## Compendiums

 * Many of the entries have not been migrated to v3

+## Modal/Info Updates

+* I'm sure there's lots!

 ## Known Bugs